Spanish Style Stucco: Textures, Colors, and Architecture

 This is the "Old World" compromise.

-The Look: A smooth surface interrupted by small rough patches ("inclusions") where the sand texture peeks through.
+- The Look: A predominantly smooth surface interrupted by small, rough patches ("inclusions" or "cat faces") where the heavier sand texture underneath peeks through.
 It looks like an aged wall that has been plastered over many times.

-The Benefit: It hides imperfections and cracks better than a perfect smooth finish while retaining the historic feel.
+- The Benefit: The rough inclusions help relieve tension, meaning it hides imperfections and resists cracking far better than a perfectly smooth finish while retaining the historic feel.

 2. Creating "Mass": Bullnose and Recesses

-Spanish homes should look like they are built of thick clay blocks, not thin wood.
+Spanish homes should look like they are built of thick clay blocks, not thin wood panels.

-• Recessed Windows: In standard construction, windows are flush.
-In Spanish design, windows should be recessed (inset) 2-3 inches.
-We achieve this by building out the window surround with foam or extra lath layers to create a deep shadow line.
+- Recessed Windows: In standard construction, windows sit relatively flush with the exterior wall.
+In Spanish design, windows should be recessed (inset) 2 to 4 inches.
+We achieve this by building out the window surround with foam pop-outs or extra lath layers prior to stuccoing, creating a deep, dramatic shadow line.

 3. Architectural Details: Vents and Eaves